 The Rules File

-It’s in the rules.mk file that QMK specifies which features will be activated when compiling the firmware.
-For each feature used in keymap.c we need to activate them first in this file.
+The rules.mk file tells QMK which features to activate when compiling the firmware.
+For each feature used in keymap.c we need to enable it here first.

-• AUTO_SHIFT_ENABLE: enables/disables the autoshift functionality.
-Press a key to get its value, hold the key to get another.
+AUTO_SHIFT_ENABLEPress a key to get its value, hold it to get anotherautoshift

-• KEY_LOCK_ENABLE: enables/disables the keylock functionality.
-Keeps a certain key automatically pressed until the next press.
+KEY_LOCK_ENABLEKeeps a key automatically pressed until the next presskeylock

-All features in the rules.mk file receive only two values: yes or no. For more information about the rules.mk file, consult the official documentation.
+All features in rules.mk accept only two values: yes or no. For more information, consult the official documentation.

 Activating the Leader Key Functionality

-The Leader Key (KC_LEAD) allows you to specify a key that will be the leader key: you’ll press it and then a sequence of keys to execute a specific action.
+The Leader Key (KC_LEAD) lets you designate a key as the leader: press it, then a sequence of keys to execute a specific action.

-For example, let’s say you want an easy way to control opening and closing tabs in your browser or editor.
-To do this we can translate the default behavior of shortcuts using the leader key like this:
+For example, let’s say you want an easy way to control tabs in your browser or editor.
+We can map shortcuts using the leader key like this:

-KC_LEAD + t: reopens the last opened tab;
+KC_LEAD + t: reopens the last closed tab

-You’ll press the key that represents KC_LEAD, then the n key and finally the t key to open a new tab, in sequence.
+You press the key mapped to KC_LEAD, then n, then t to open a new tab.
+All in sequence.

 The key that will be used as KC_LEAD is defined in the keymap.c file below!